hlacontainers/vtmak-rtiexec/README.md

 # VTMaK RTI Executive image
+The VTMaK RTI Executive (rtiexec) is an application that manages one or more federation executions within the VTMaK RTI.
+For example, it keeps track of joined federates and maintains information about the publication and subscription interests of individual federates.
+The RTI Executive is a required application when using the VTMaK RTI.

-This repository contains the files and instructions to build and run a Docker container image for the VT MaK RTI Executive (rtiexec). **This repository does not include any VTMaK files**.
+This repository contains the files and instructions to build and run a Docker container image for the VT MaK RTI Executive. **This repository does not include any VTMaK files**.
 The VTMaK RTI installer and license keys must be acquired from the vendor.
 A free version of the VTMaK RTI for two federates can be downloaded from the vendor website.
 For more information about the VTMaK RTI, see https://www.mak.com.

+By default a **skeleton** Docker container image is built from the files in this repository.
+A skeleton container image does not include any VTMaK proprietary files.
+These files must be mounted into the RTI Executive container at run-time in order to create a functional RTI Executive container.

-For the instructions to build the VTMaK RTI Executive container image see [BUILDME](BUILDME.md).
+For the instructions to build a skeleton or a complete VTMaK RTI Executive container image see [BUILDME](BUILDME.md).

-The simplest way to start the VTMaK RTI Executive container is with the following `docker-compose.yml` file:
+The simplest way to start the VTMaK RTI Executive container is with the following `docker-compose.yml` file, with the following assumptions:

+- The VTMaK RTI Executive container image is skeleton image.
+- The VTMaK RTI is installed on the host file system under the directory `${RTI_HOME}`.

 ````
 version: '3'